Post-Install Configuration

 Creating First Admin User

-The first user we need to add is basically the main admin user, let’s call the user system-admin
+The first user you need to add is the primary admin user - let’s call the user system-admin

-.
-The first user needs to be inserted in the database.
+- and it needs to be inserted into the database.

-First, we need to generate the password via openssl
+First, you need to generate the password via openssl

 :